adamtow/promptkit/docs/English.md

 <span id="speakChoices"></span>
 #### speakChoices

 If a prompt type has a list of possible choices, setting this value to true in the Prompt Dictionary will cause PromptKit to list out the choices audibly in `handsfree` mode.

 <span id="hideFromHistory"></span>
-#### hideFromHistory
+#### hideFromHistory (PromptKit Scene only)

 For use with PromptKit Scenes and Stories, this will prevent the scene from being added to the history list.

 <span id="notificationPlaySound"></span>
 #### notificationPlaySound

 For notification prompts, setting this value to true will play a sound when the notification banner appears.

 <span id="alertShowCancel"></span>
 #### alertShowCancel

 For alert prompts, this will add the Cancel button to the alert.

 NOTE: Tapping Cancel will terminate shortcut execution.

 <span id="confirmShowCancel"></span>
 #### confirmShowCancel

 For confirm prompts, this adds a PromptKit Cancel 🛑 option.
 Choosing this allows developers to handle cases other than Yes or No.

 <span id="allowTranslations"></span>
 #### allowTranslations

 By default, this option is set to true for all Prompts.
 Setting it to false will prevent a message from being translated.
 Use this if you want your prompt to be spoken in the specified language, rather than the translated language.

 <span id="allowTranslationDictation"></span>
 #### allowTranslationDictation

 When Auto Translate is on, it may be difficult to translate the list of possible choices into the translation language.
 Some words may not translate very well, for instance.
 By default, PromptKit will switch to `manual` mode and raise dialogs and menus when Auto Translate is active.

 Setting `allowTranslationDictation` to true allows your handsfree prompt to continue in handsfree mode.
 Possible responses will be translated and be available, along with the original responses.
 For instance: